vitaly-t/custom-string-formatter/README.md

 ## Formatting Filters

-Formatting filters can be appended to the property name, using `|` separator, for value transformation, in the form of `${propertyName | filter1 | filter2 | filter3}`.
+Formatting filters can be appended to the property name after `|` separator, for value transformation, in the form of `${propertyName | filter1 | filter2 | filter3}`.

 Filters perform value transformation in the same order in which they are specified.